by Neil Bauman, Ph.D.

 In most functional capacity hearing loss claims, your level of education and type of work experience are the primary factors considered in your inability to find and sustain gainful employment.
 Approval of an application under these circumstances is considered a medical vocational allowance by the SSA.

 Some applicants are approved for benefits without further requirements; however, in some cases, the SSA may require you to participate in vocational rehabilitation in order to acquire new job skills that can help you find work in another field—one in which your hearing loss would not be a major issue.
 Receipt of SSD benefits is contingent upon your participation in vocational rehabilitation in such cases.

 When filing for SSD with a diagnosis of hearing loss, it’s crucial you work closely with your treating physician(s) to appropriately document your condition for your disability application.
 Having legal assistance in filing your claim can also be beneficial.
 Most Social Security lawyers charge no fees for their services up front and are only paid if/when you are approved for benefits.

 As mentioned previously, the majority of hearing loss disability applications are initially denied.
 This means that most applicants who wish to continue pursuing benefits eventually need to attend an appeal hearing with an administrative law judge.
-You may find it wise to hire a Social Security disability attorney to assist you throughout the application and appeals processes as using the services of a Social Security disability attorney can increase the chances your claim will be
+You may find it wise to hire a Social Security disability attorney to assist you throughout the application and appeals processes as using the services of a Social Security disability attorney can increase the chances your claim will be approved.

 To learn more about SSD and how to apply for it, go to the official US Social Security Disability website.
 There you will find eligibility rules and the forms you need to start this process.